Naoghuman/lib-fxml/README.md

 developed since 2015, the library `Lib-FXML` simplifies the daily developer tasks in context from the aboved mentioned two main points:
  * Simplifying the loading of `JavaFX` relevant files and
- * offering a standardized data flow to (from) the gui.
+ * offering a standardized data flow to (in, from) the gui.

 _Image:_ Overview Lib-FXML
 ![Overview-UML_Lib-FXML_v0.3.0-PRERELEASE_2019-04-14_23-39.png][Overview-UML_Lib-FXML_v0.3.0-PRERELEASE_2019-04-14_23-39]